PANS & PANDAS Treatment in Brookline, MA

 Treatment may include evidence-based psychotherapy such as cognitive behavioral therapy, as well as medication management for OCD and related neuropsychiatric symptoms when clinically appropriate.
 Care is highly individualized based on each patient's presentation.

-What should I expect at the first appointment?
+What should we expect at the first appointment?

 Is telehealth available for PANS/PANDAS treatment?

 Yes.
-Dr. Kuhn offers telehealth appointments, providing convenient access to care.
-However, initial evaluations for complex cases may benefit from in-person assessment.
+Dr. Kuhn offers telehealth appointments for families throughout Massachusetts.
+Initial evaluations for complex cases may benefit from in-person assessment.

 What areas does Dr. Kuhn serve?

-Dr. Kuhn sees patients in-person in Brookline and the Greater Boston area, including Somerville, Brookline, and surrounding communities.
+Dr. Kuhn sees patients in person in Brookline and the Greater Boston area, including Cambridge, Somerville, Newton, and surrounding communities.
 Telehealth appointments are available for patients throughout Massachusetts.